ManarTarekj/HackBio-cancer-internship-/Stage 0 / Frontend.bioinformatics.Essay.md

 Shiny is web framework of R language.
 It enables R users to make web applications directly without need to other programming languages.

-# R shinhy in cancer research
+# R shiny in cancer research

 Several tools are developed by this package to help researchers to analyse and visualise genomic data in addition to identification and